lewfpv/adap1meter/README.md

 To configure the integration:
 1. Go to **Settings** > **Devices & Services** > **Add Integration**.
-2. Search for "ADA Family Meters", select model, enter the connection details (e.g., hostname and port).
-You can use custom url too (url must contain valid json data).
+2. Search for "ADA Family Meters", select model, enter the connection details (e.g., hostname and port) or can use custom url (url must contain valid json data).
+If you add multiple devices from the same model you can use prefix for better idetification.

 ![connect to png](images/connecttoada.png)